- Raw Manuka honey contains MGO, naturally occurring prebiotics, glucose, and fructose to support healthy energy levels.

 - You can consume Manuka honey straight from the spoon, drizzled over toast, mixed into coffee or tea, and many other ways.

-Days are long, and constantly feeling low in energy can make them feel even longer.
-If you’re looking for an energy option that offers benefits beyond a little pep in your step, read on to learn more about raw Manuka honey.
+So, if you’re looking for an energy option that offers benefits beyond a little pep in your step, read on to learn more about raw Manuka honey.

 What Are the Components of Raw Manuka Honey?

-Depending on the variety, Manuka honey is potent in MGO, an organic and naturally occurring compound that only comes from the nectar of the Manuka tree.
+Depending on the variety, Manuka honey is potent in MGO, an organic and naturally occurring nutrient that only comes from the nectar of the Manuka tree.
 The antibacterial properties of MGO can help promote overall wellbeing, which is why we test all of our Manuka honey to make sure it has a high concentration of MGO.

 Alongside MGO, authentic Manuka honey contains leptosperin, DHA, and other markers used by the Ministry for Primary Industries (MPI) to identify authentic Manuka.
-These compounds can also help support immune function and overall wellness.
+These nutrients can also help support immune function and overall wellness.

 Leptosperin is the key antioxidant in Manuka honey.
 This highly active phytochemical in Manuka honey makes up a majority of Manuka’s concentrated polyphenol levels and significantly contributes to its antioxidant properties.
 Leptosperin is unique to Manuka honey, adding to its distinctive and rare nature.